 - The sale price is higher than the remaining amount on your mortgage loan, including any early repayment charges

-Ensure you check the terms of your current mortgage deal first.
+Ensure you check the terms of your current mortgage deal first before thinking about selling a house with a mortgage.
 You may still be in the period where an early repayment charge applies, maybe 3% to 5% of the outstanding loan amount.
 You can request the terms from your current lender if needed.

 What if you’re in negative equity?